GuildCrafts/web-development-js/_goals/356-Your_Portfolio_Site.md

 Create a good lookin' portfolio / resume site to help you get a job!
 Highlight your most impressive projects.
 To complete this goal, you'll need to have links to at least 2 live projects so part of your week might be spent cleaning up old projects and putting them on the internet.

+Make your site simple!
+Make the content that employers will want to see front and center.
+Don’t make it hard to access important information.
+No excessive animations, especially if the animations are obscuring important content.
+No busy background images.
+When in doubt, take cues from other sites.
+Don’t invent metaphors: use metaphors that already exist and are widely used on the internet.
+Think clean, clean, clean.

 ## Specifications

 - [ ] __10:__ Site is hosted (I recommend Heroku or gh-pages)